Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

 3. nginx proxy_pass with a variable does not strip the location prefix.
 With a literal upstream (proxy_pass http://api:8000/;), nginx replaces the matched location prefix with the trailing slash from proxy_pass.
 With a variable upstream (proxy_pass $api_upstream;), nginx forwards the request URI verbatim.
 Result: /api/config was being forwarded as /api/config to a FastAPI app that serves at /config.
 All requests returned 404.
 Fix: an explicit rewrite before the proxy_pass.
 Both this and issue #2 are documented; both still cost me an hour.

 4. Vite environment variables are baked at build time.
-The Nitter iframe URL is a frontend concern (the browser, not the API, makes that request) and must therefore be reachable from end users (the API can use a separate internal URL for its own RSS scraping).
-My first attempt put it in the runtime configmap.
-VITE_* variables are inlined into the JavaScript bundle at build time, not read at runtime.
-Workaround: build-arg on the UI Dockerfile, with the OSS workflow building images without it (so the published OSS image renders blank iframes unless rebuilt).
-Planned change for V2.1: move the iframe URL into the runtime /config payload so the published image works straight from GHCR for any user with a Nitter instance.
+The Nitter iframe URL is a front-end concern—the browser, rather than the API, makes that request—and must therefore be reachable by end users.
+The API can use a separate internal URL for RSS retrieval.
+My first attempt placed the iframe URL in the runtime ConfigMap; VITE_* variables are inlined into the JavaScript bundle at build time rather than read at runtime.
+The interim arrangement is a build argument on the UI Dockerfile, with the OSS workflow building images without it; published OSS images consequently render blank iframes unless they are rebuilt.
+The planned V2.1 change moves the iframe URL into the runtime /config payload, allowing the published GHCR image to operate with any user-supplied Nitter instance.

-5. The first OSS UI image broke the production deployment. politics-ui:2.0.0 shipped with proxy_pass http://api:8000 hardcoded — correct for docker compose up (service name api) but wrong for my Kubernetes deploy (service name politics-api).
-The cluster sat on “Loading…” until V2.0.3 went out an hour later, after fixing issues #2 and #3 in the process.
-Lesson: end-to-end test the Kubernetes path before tagging an OSS release.
-V2.0.4 onward will go through a full test-cluster pass before tagging.
+5. The first OSS UI image broke the production deployment. politics-ui:2.0.0 shipped with proxy_pass http://api:8000 hard-coded—correct for docker compose up, where the service is named api, but incorrect for my Kubernetes deployment, where it is named politics-api.
+The cluster remained on “Loading…” until V2.0.3 was released an hour later, after issues #2 and #3 were corrected.
+The lesson is operational rather than novel: test the Kubernetes path end to end before tagging an OSS release.
+Releases from V2.0.4 onward are intended to receive a full test-cluster pass before tagging.

 Out of scope